1. The term “Luther College” means Luther College, Decorah, Iowa.

 7. The term “organization” means any number of persons who have complied with the formal requirements for Luther College recognition as an organization.

-10. The term “Student Conduct Coordinator” means the Luther College official authorized by the Vice President and Dean for Student Life or his/her designee to manage the student conduct process and serve as the chief conduct officer on campus.
+11. The term “Student Conduct Coordinator” means the Luther College official authorized by the Vice President and Dean for Student Life or his/her designee to manage the student conduct process and serve as the chief conduct officer on campus.
 The Student Conduct Coordinator also serves as a Student Conduct Administrator and is the Chair of the Luther College Hearing Board.